wojtekmach/mini_repo/README.md

 ## Usage

-Once you have the NimbleHex server running, here is how you can use it with Mix or Rebar3.
+Once you have the MiniRepo server running, here is how you can use it with Mix or Rebar3.

 ### Usage with Mix